Fences

 You will need a planning permit for a side or rear boundary fence if:

-• The fence within 4.5 metres of a frontage does not meet the exemption for a front boundary fence (all fences within 4.5m of a frontage are considered to be front fences).
+- The fence within 4.5 metres of a frontage does not meet the exemption for front boundary fences (all fences within 4.5 metres of a frontage are considered to be front fences).

-• The height of the fence beyond 4.5 metres of a frontage is higher than 2.1 metres above natural ground level.
+- The height of the fence beyond 4.5 metres of a frontage is higher than 2.1 metres above existing ground level.

 Please note that if you live in Tolmans Hill, there are special provisions around side boundary fences, and how close they can be built to the street.
 These provisions are in the Tolmans Hill Local Plans.
-Please call our Development Appraisal Unit on 03 6238 2711 to discuss your proposal prior to undertaking any works.
+Please call our Duty Planner on 03 6238 2711 to discuss your proposal before undertaking any works.

 Retaining walls